 The Large Park Sign is intended to identify park names, especially at highly visible locations such as intersections and park entrances.
 This sign is intended to replace existing park signs as they are phased out.
-PIN LETTERS Use Come to USE CONTEN CORTEN

 Welcome Sign

 The Welcome Sign is intended to be located along major corridors where they cross the City boundary.